 - If you are involved in tendering, replace your case studies with client stories – they have more impact

-- Publish the stories on your website
+- By publishing your client stories on your website